reimagined/resolve/docs/read-side.md

 Note that a View Model does not use the Read Model store.

-## Custom Read Model specifics
+## Custom Read Models

-**Custom Read Model** allows develop custom code, which perform reaction for input events and answers for user's queries.
-Custom Read Models does not use any adapters and not involve any resolve internal mechanisms, used in regular read models, like meta tables with filtering dublicate and out-of-order events, automatic transations and table locking and so on.
+**Custom Read Models** allow develop custom code, which perform reaction for input events and answers for user's queries.
+Custom Read Models does not use any adapters and not involve any resolve internal mechanisms, used in regular read models, like meta tables with filtering duplicate and out-of-order events, automatic transations and table locking and so on.

-**Custom Read Model** is based on two mandatory handlers - `updateByEvents` and `read`.
-Invokation of `updateByEvents` performed when new events arrive from eventstore.
-Function `read` had been invoked when application user performs query to target custom read model.
-Internally it can perform any actions - interact with eventstore, external resources and so on.
+Custom Read Model is based on the following handlers:

+- `updateByEvents` (mandatory) - Invoked when new events arrive from eventstore.
+- `read` (mandatory) - Invoked when a user performs query to the custom Read Model.
+Internally, this handler can perform any actions, for instance interact with the event store or send requests to external resources.
-Additional handler `getLastError` used for asking custom read model if some fatal error was occured due event applying.
-If there is no error, `null` value should be returned.
-When not null value is returned, `read` is not invoked anymore, since read model turned into failed state.
+- `getLastError` - Allows a a custom Read Model to signal that a fatal error has occurred during event processing.
+If there is no error, the `null` value should be returned.
+Any other value has been returned, `read` is not invoked anymore, since read model is turned into failed state.

-Function `readAndSerialize` can be used when `read` result is not regular entity, which can not be copied within [structured copy algorithm](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm) directly.
-In this case `readAndSerialize` allow return custom serialized value as query result.
+- `readAndSerialize` - Used when `read` result is not a regular entity, and can not be copied via the [structured copy algorithm](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm).
+In this case, `readAndSerialize` can return custom serialized value as query result.

-Additional handler `dispose` is used to free unmanagment resuources which maybe had been allocated by custom read model, like database connections.
-Note that where is no function like `init` or something similar, since read-model must perform auto-initialization when any of above handlers had been invoked.
+- `dispose` - Used to free unmanagment resuources (for example, like database connections) which maybe have been allocated by the custom Read Model.

+Note that hhere is no function like `init` or something similar, since read-model must perform auto-initialization when any of above handlers had been invoked.

 ## Performing Queries Using HTTP API